Modern slavery statement

-We operate a complaints procedure to deal with complaints about our services.
-This can be used to report community concerns which merit investigation or reporting to a partner agency.
+This can be used to report community concerns such as overcrowding or issues which might reveal slavery or trafficking and which merit investigation or reporting to a partner agency.

-We are a member of the Safer Buckinghamshire Board.
-This is the county’s Community Safety Partnership (CSP) as defined under Section 5 of the Crime and Disorder Act 1998.
+The council is a member of the Safer Buckinghamshire Board.
+This represents the county’s Community Safety Partnership (CSP) as defined under Section 5 of the Crime and Disorder Act 1998.
 CSPs are defined as: “An alliance of organisations which generate strategies and policies, implement actions and interventions concerning crime and disorder within their partnership area”.
-It reviews partnership progress in addressing issues of modern slavery and is signed up to a countywide Joint Protocol.

-There is also a countywide Anti-Slavery and Exploitation Network (the Bucks A-SEN).
-This brings together over twenty separate organisations from the public, private and voluntary sector.
-The network meets to share best practice, increase understanding and help deliver against the priorities identified by the CSP.
+There is also a countywide Anti-Slavery and Exploitation Network (the Bucks A-SEN) which brings together over twenty separate organisations from the public, private and voluntary sector.
+The network meets regularly to share best practice, increase understanding and help deliver against the priorities identified by the CSP.

 - there is clarity and agreement regarding the roles and responsibilities of different partnerships and boards in relation to safeguarding